This article has been brought to you by A’ Design Award and Competition.

 Entries will be judged by an international jury panel of academics, design professionals and members of the press.

-The deadline for regular submissions is September 30, 2021, with the winners and results announced to the public and posted on CONTEMPORIST on May 1st, 2021.
+Remember, the deadline for submissions is February 28th, 2023, with the winners and results announced to the public and posted on CONTEMPORIST on April 15th, 2023.